What is a perovskite?

 Chemistry professor Daniel Gamelin and his group aim to modify silicon solar cells with perovskite coatings to collect high-energy photons of blue light more efficiently, bypassing the theoretical limit of 33% conversion for conventional silicon cells.
 Gamelin and his team have developed perovskite quantum dots — tiny particles thousands of times smaller than a human hair — that can absorb high-energy photons and emit twice as many low-energy photons, a process termed “quantum cutting.”
 Each photon absorbed by a solar cell generates one electron, so the perovskite quantum dot coating could dramatically increase conversion efficiencies.

 Gamelin and his team have formed a spinoff company called BlueDot Photonics to commercialize the technology.
-With funding from SETO, Gamelin and BlueDot are developing deposition techniques to create thin films of perovskite quantum dots on the surface of conventional silicon solar cells, and prototyping large-area solar cells.
+With funding from SETO, Gamelin and BlueDot are developing deposition techniques to create thin films of perovskite materials for large-area solar cells and for enhancing conventional silicon solar cells.

 Chemical engineering professor Hugh Hillhouse is using machine learning algorithms to aid research of perovskites.
 Using photoluminescence captured by high-speed video, Hillhouse and his group are testing a variety of hybrid perovskites for long-term stability.
 These experiments generate enormous data sets, but by using machine learning, they aim to generate a predictive model of degradation for perovskite solar cells.
 This model can help them optimize the chemical makeup and structure of a perovskite solar cell for long-term stability — a key barrier to commercialization.